Tuck · Comparisons · Tuck vs Baby Camera - Baby Monitor

 C2M is fully free.
 No IAPs.
 No subscription.
 No 'Pro' tier.
 The App Store listing is $0 and the app stays $0.

 If you only need a video link between two phones on the same Wi-Fi network and you'd never pay for AI, C2M wins on cost decisively.
-If you'd want two-way talk or alerts, Tuck Free already has more than C2M offers — also at $0.
+If you'd want two-way talk, alerts, or AI features, Tuck has all of them — at $14.99/month after the 14-day trial.

 Feature breadth — C2M is bare-bones, Tuck adds the layers on top